Refinitiv/refinitiv-ui/documents/src/pages/start/quick-start.md

 # Quick Start

+@>Element Framework works best with npm 7 or later and node.js 16 or later

 Using a build tool, like [Vite](https://vitejs.dev) or [Parcel](https://parceljs.org/) is recommended to get started quickly.
 These allow you to quickly prototype and serve your application with minimal to no configuration.

 ## Installation